codeleger/astro_alert/README.md

 I use the following automation to send a notification message with the text "Clear Skies Tonight!" to my mobilephone via the HA Android App.
 The script is set up to send the notification only if the value is stable for multiple subsequent calls to the API.
 (Forecast changes and I don't want to get to much notifications, so I want only to know if its seems stable that the sky is clear and nur because at 11 AM for 30 Minutes the forecast showed its clear...)

+**Make sure to replace "notify.mobile_app_XXXXXXX" in below script with your respective value of you app/phone you want to notify.**

 Further improvements possible -> hide the notification in case a later forecast says its not any longer clear tonight.

 Here is what the notification looks like: